Kirkintilloch: Sport

-The town has a football club, Kirkintilloch Rob Roy F.C., thrice winners of the Scottish Junior Cup, who formerly played at Adamslie Park in the west of the town, and is also home to the amateur Harestanes A.F.C., thrice winners of the Scottish Amateur Cup.
+The town has a football club, Kirkintilloch Rob Roy F.C., thrice winners of the Scottish Junior Cup, who formerly played at Adamslie Park in the west of the town, but now play the town's Community Sports Complex after years in exile in Cumbernauld, and is also home to the amateur Harestanes A.F.C., three-time winners of the Scottish Amateur Cup.

-Lenzie rugby club is based in the town, playing their home games at Viewfield Avenue.
+Lenzie RFC is based in the town, playing their home games at Viewfield Avenue.
 They are in West regional league 1, the 4th tier of Scottish club rugby.

 After the town had been without such facilities for the better part of a decade a replacement swimming pool and gym finally opened in July 2007 at Woodhead Park.
 The town is also home to the "Kirkintilloch Olympians", a local athletics club.

 Kirkintilloch is also the home of Aberdeen and former Rangers player Gregg Wylde and Celtic and Scotland player, Charlie Mulgrew.

 Lenzie Youth Club is a local football club founded in 1980 by Ian Stevenson which has sections from age 5 upwards.
-Famous ex Lenzie Youth Club players include Barry Bannan and Stephen Crainey.
+Famous ex Lenzie YC players include Barry Bannan and Stephen Crainey.